-The CiTi Public Information Service exists to be communication leaders for public education clients, advising school districts on creative, strategic, innovative and effective communication solutions and collaboratively implementing those plans to enhance student learning and educational systems.
+The CiTi Public Information Service exists to promote public education.
 Let us help you effectively communicate your message and establish your credibility through transparency.
 The CiTi public relations team builds relationships with your district, the greater school community and media representatives.
 Through these relationships, we are able to relay school district news to your community members in digital, television and print formats.
 The Central Public Information Service provides school districts central coordination for multiple communication needs, including, but not limited to, story development, graphic design, audio-visual production, web content management, crisis communications, social media management and media relations.
 Workshops may be conducted to train staff in web maintenance, best practices for social media management and public relations strategy and other public information pursuits.
 Research about trending issues in education, surveys of constituent opinions and recommendations in the form of a communication plan may be delivered to districts who express an interest.
 This highly customized service is delivered by Public Relations and Graphic Design Specialists, who work in unison to serve all participants.
 Usually, one person on our team is established as a lead relationship for your district.
 However, the team functions as a whole, with each member bringing a different skill set to the table.
 Participation in the service, at any level, is aidable, and aid is not limited by FTE.